Ayoub-ezz/ayouss/Readme.md

 *The dataset is available in the data folder.*

-You can find the starting kit here.

-It consists on 2 classifiers:
+The starting kit consists on 2 classifiers:

 -Logistic Regression